WALL-E/httptables/README.md

 # httptables (just like Linux's iptables)
-httptables is a based on the [Openresty](#OpenResty), lightweight soft firewall for web application, can cooperate with the third party system(User behavior analysis system), to respond to a malicious request.
+httptables is a based on the [OpenResty](#OpenResty), lightweight soft firewall for web application, can cooperate with the third party system(User behavior analysis system), to respond to a malicious request.

 Design details please click [OUTLINE.md](OUTLINE.md)。